[Originally published: May 20, 2021. Updated: October 22, 2021.]

-If you are fully vaccinated, you may be excited about gathering with family and friends this summer.
+If you are fully vaccinated, you may be excited about gathering with family and friends again.
 You might even be planning a winter vacation.
 But there are still nagging questions about how long protection from the coronavirus vaccines will last.
-For instance, will it wear off gradually or suddenly?
-Will you need a booster shot?
-Unfortunately, we can’t answer these questions with certainty yet.
-Though researchers know the vaccines have been effective against COVID-19 thus far, there is no track record to provide data for the future, which is the only way to know for sure.
+For instance, will your shot wear off gradually or suddenly?
+Will you need a booster?

 “We can only say that a vaccine is protective as long as we are measuring it,” says Yale Medicine infectious diseases specialist Jaimie Meyer, MD, MS.

 Vaccine longevity became a hot topic in August, when some studies began to suggest vaccine effectiveness was waning, although data also showed the vaccines were still highly effective against hospitalization.
 In one study, data from the state of New York showed vaccine effectiveness dropping from 91.8 to 75% against infection.

 In September, the CDC approved a Food and Drug Administration (FDA) authorization for a booster dose of the Pfizer-BioNTech vaccine for select groups after also considering data from such sources as the Israeli Ministry of Health.
 In October, the CDC approved authorizations for a Moderna booster for the same groups, and a Johnson & Johnson booster for anyone who got J&J as their primary vaccine.
 A “mix-and-match” approach now allows people to choose their booster, even if it’s different than the one they got originally.

 How are we monitoring the coronavirus vaccines?